 It has been six years since I’ve had health insurance, and over 15 years and counting since I’ve been on a private insurance policy, but I am covered once again thanks to the Affordable Care Act and Medicaid Expansion in Pennsylvania.

 The last time I was covered under a private insurance plan, my dad was a Teamster working in an Acme Market warehouse riding a forklift or loading and unloading items you’d find in a grocery store.
-I lost that insurance when my dad – who worked for Acme Markets for 23 1/2 years – lost was laid off because Acme wanted to utilize cheaper labor in Lancaster, Co.
+I saw the retirement benefits of life insurance but I lost that insurance when my dad – who worked for Acme Markets for 23 1/2 years – lost was laid off because Acme wanted to utilize cheaper labor in Lancaster, Co.
 From that point to the time I turned 20, I grew up on CHIP and Pennsylvania’s Keystone Mercy plan, after that I was uninsured.

 After the passage of the ACA, I had the option of joining my parent’s health care plans but to cover my sister and I it would literally have eaten up a monthly paycheck.
 I tried to get health coverage through the federal market place, but because of the lack of subsidies and medicaid expansion, I was facing a $175 – $225 monthly payment for a bronze or silver health care package.
 So, I decided to put the coverage off because I am young, healthy and could not afford the coverage.
 I marked that down on my income taxes to avoid the penalties for not having coverage.